Bira/octopus-carnival/_posts/2023-04-09-wandering-tower.md

 I love this!
 It really stretches the mechanics of the game to give you an encounter against an actual building who wants to kill you.
-The most likely fight against the Wandering Tower will involve every stat block in this entry: the Core itself, on a building interior map with a number of Living Wall squares and a mirror mimic servant, with the Blood Ravens ready to attack anyone who tries to get out.
+The most likely fight against the Wandering Tower will involve every stat block in this entry: the Core itself on a building interior map with a number of Living Wall squares, a mirror mimic servant, and the Blood Ravens ready to attack anyone who tries to get out.
 That's a very chaotic Level 20 Encounter for 5 characters, going into the epic levels if your party is smaller.

+[1]: {{ "/projects/tnv/" | relative_url }}